Stantec Tower: Construction

 Stantec Tower (right) June 2018, three weeks after passing its neighbour, JW Marriott Edmonton Ice District & Residences (left, interior construction then ongoing), to become the tallest building in Edmonton.

 Engineering and design work was completed by Stantec themselves and unveiled to the public on August 26, 2014.
 The initial design consisted of 62 storeys at a height of 224 m.
 However, the finalized design of the tower would consist of 66-storeys at a height of 251 m.

 Construction started in the fall of 2014, completing foundation works and moving above grade in August 2016.
 The project reached a milestone when it topped out the 30th floor, marking the top of the commercial and office floors, in November 2017.

 Stantec Tower had reached its 30th floor just 14 days after its next door neighbour, JW Marriott Edmonton Ice District & Residences, had become the tallest building in Edmonton.
 Both these construction projects continued adding floors, with the JW Marriott Edmonton Ice District & Residences reaching its full height (192.15 m) in March 2018.
 Stantec Tower added structural steel for its 54th floor on May 23, 2018, bringing its height to 197 m and becoming the tallest building in Edmonton, and work continued upward on the residential floors at a rate of 3 m per week.

 The tower opened on September 26, 2018, with employees of commercial tenants moving in to occupy 29 floors in October 2018.
 On November 16, 2018 the tower was fully topped out, becoming the tallest building in Canada outside of Toronto.
 Dismantling of the crane took place in March 2019, as work on the SKY residences neared completion, with residents expected to move in starting in the fall.
+The tower was completed in 2019.
 In November of that year, it was announced that, due to poor sales, the bottom 12 floors of the planned SKY residences would be converted into hotel space.
 Existing owners in the affected units would be upgraded to higher floors at no additional cost.
+However, following a residential market demand shift in the city that was caused by the COVID-19 pandemic, the 12 floors that were planned for the hotel were converted into rental units in October 2020.